ninfantr/truth-table-genie/README.md

 4. The cell must contains 1,0,X as valid input.
 Support for enum type will be provided in future
 5. The tool suggests the decision based on the given valid combination which are not duplicates.
 6. The output files are not sorted by default.
 Use need to provide -sort_x / -sort_y to do sorting
-7. Default output files are stored in **output** folder and if folder exists, output_<id> is created based on the available.
+7. Default output files are stored in **output** folder and if folder exists, output_\* is created based on the available.
 Output folder path can be overridden by user in cmdline
 8. Debug_ttg.log is generated from where the tool is executed for debug purpose.
 Run the tool from write-disk permission folder
 9. In case of large number of column/ features, run -elaborate separately then provide the generated **_elab.csv**  to the tool analysis to save time
 10. Decision tree model is selected as default model to predict, select -model to select other model.
 Note: support for other model are limited for time being